ayoayco/McFly/templates/basic/README.md

 # McFly Starter Project

-This project was generated from the basic template for **McFly** -- a no-framework framework that assists in leveraging the web platform.
+This project was generated from the basic template for **McFly** -- a no-framework framework that assists in building on the Web.

 It contains example files to get you started using vanilla web technologies in a modern way.
 See the [Special Directories](#special-directories) section for more information.